camdowney/neutro/README.md

   const count = store(0)

   return {
-    r: 'div', // "r" stands for "rendered element" and may be a tag or component function
+    r: 'button', // "r" stands for "rendered element" and may be a tag or component function
     class: 'counter',
     _click: () => count.value++,
     c: [ // "c" stands for "children" and may be an array, component function, object, or HTML